stuerp/foo_vis_spectrum_analyzer/README.md

   - It became too complex to maintain.
   - Faster interaction with the render thread.
 - Fixed: Oscilloscope did not implement all of the Y-axis settings.
-- Fixed: Oscilloscope did not render the chunk duration correctly.
+- Fixed: Oscilloscope did not render the chunk duration on the X-axis correctly.
-- Fixed: Oscilloscope did not render the vertical grid line correctly.
+- Fixed: Oscilloscope did not render the vertical grid lines correctly.
+- Fixed: Spectrum visualization did not render the peak top correctly when the peak area style was set to None.
+[Git Issue 78](https://github.com/stuerp/foo_vis_spectrum_analyzer/issues/78)

 You can read the full history [here](docs/History.md).